Module: RubyTerraform

 .apply(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform apply command which creates or updates infrastructure according to terraform configuration files in the provided directory.
+Invokes the terraform apply command which creates or updates

 By default, terraform will generate a new plan and present it for approval before taking any action.
 Alternatively, the command accepts a plan file created by a previous invocation, in which case terraform will take the actions described in that plan without any confirmation prompt.